 So your veterinarian just dropped the amputation bomb?
 A million questions are probably swimming around in your mind and if you’re like many Tripawds parents, you probably need time to compose yourself and weigh the pros and cons of surgery for your pet.
-As you start to consider the possibility of amputation surgery, our Top 10 Questions To Ask Before Amputation Surgery for Dogs and Cats will give you a framework for that next conversation with your veterinary team.
+These Top 10 Questions To Ask Vet Before Amputation Surgery for Dogs and Cats (Part One here and Part Two follows) will give you a framework for that next conversation with your veterinary team.

 Top 10 Questions to Ask Before Amputation Surgery for Dogs and Cats (Part 1)